zedstarr/RS-B665-Remote-Control/NODE-RED/README.md

 Node-RED UI/dashboard for the Pi that simply calls the scripts to turn on/off the relays

-Connect to http://{Raspberry Pi IP address}:1800/ui/
+Connect to http://{Raspberry Pi's IP address}:1800/ui/